Digital-Preservation-Finland/dpres-siptools/README.rst

 Sometimes a migration may be a combination of multiple source and/or outcome files.
-In such case, use ``import-object`` for each of them and create the migration event with using ``--linking_object`` multiple times.
-For example combining two native files as one migrated file, do the following::
+In such case, use ``import-object`` for each of them and create the migration event using ``--linking_object`` multiple times.
+For example combining two native files to one migrated file, do the following::

     import-object --file_format my_mimetype my_version --bit_level native ... path/to/native_file